Sai-Nishit/MidTerm/README.md

 ## Pseudo-code Explanation (description of the files, classes, objects or arrays you will use)

-### 1. initializeCanvas():-
+### 1. nitializeCanvas() :-
 Purpose: Sets up the main canvas where all visual elements will be displayed.
-Function: Prepares the display area for adding interactive elements, animations, and user interactions.
+Function: Prepares the display area for adding interactive elements, animations, and user interactions by creating a full-screen canvas and setting the initial background.

 ### 2. coverElements Array:-
 Purpose: Stores all interactive elements as objects, each containing properties (like name, info, and animation type) that define how each element behaves.
 Function: Provides an organized structure to store each element’s details, allowing easy access to specific information and behaviors.
 This array will be looped through to apply animations and interactivity.

-### 3. loadElements(elementsArray) Function:-
+### 3.loadElements(elementsArray) :-
 Purpose: Renders each element from coverElements onto the canvas.
 Function: Loops through elementsArray (the coverElements array), calling renderElement(element) for each element to place it visually on the canvas.